WildTomato

-WildTomato is a monthly lifestyle magazine, focused on the Nelson and Marlborough regions, as the Top of the South Island of New Zealand.
+WildTomato is a monthly lifestyle magazine focused on the Nelson and Marlborough regions in the northern part of the South Island of New Zealand.
 The regional magazine was launched in July 2006.
 It was put into liquidation in March 2021 with the first liquidators' reports showing it owed $84,000, mainly to the IRD.

 History

 Founder Murray Farquhar launched WildTomato as a 16-page local magazine in Nelson, New Zealand, in July 2006, aiming to create an "essential lifestyle magazine" for the Nelson region.
 His initial plan was for a weekly printed magazine, before the magazine eventually shifted to a larger monthly publication.
 The magazine targets a readership of people aged 30-plus in the middle-to-upper socio-economic groups.

-The current majority owner of the magazine is Jack Martin, an immigrant to Nelson from the United Kingdom.
+The current majority owner of the magazine is Jack Martin who is an immigrant to Nelson from the United Kingdom.
 He initially became editor of WildTomato in December 2007.
-Martin oversaw a substantial evolution in the scope, size, print quality, and regional coverage of the magazine, which is published as an 80-plus-page, glossy magazine that focuses on the Top of the South Island of New Zealand.
+Martin oversaw a substantial evolution in the scope, size, print quality, and regional coverage of the magazine, which is published as an 80-plus-page, glossy magazine.
 In March 2008, Martin began the process to buy WildTomato from Farquhar, eventually completing the sale in September 2008.

 In November 2009, WildTomato changed formats, becoming a standard-sized, 100-page magazine, shifting from its traditional oversized saddle-stitched format.
 The magazine's website was also revamped in 2009.